pymike00/tinychat/README.md

 <br>

 ## Dependency - less
 By making direct HTTP requests to the API endpoints, no official client needs to be installed.
-TinyChat only depends on the [requests](https://requests.readthedocs.io/en/latest/) module and [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
+TinyChat only depends on [requests](https://requests.readthedocs.io/en/latest/), [sseclient-py](https://github.com/mpetazzoni/sseclient) and [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).

 <br>